memgraph/docs/gqlalchemy/how-to-guides/loaders/import-table-data-to-graph-database.md

         print(exc)
 ```

-Having defined the data configuration for translation, all we need to do is make an instance of an Importer and call `translate()`.
+Having defined the data configuration for the translation, all you need to do is make an instance of an `Importer` and call `translate()`.

 ```python
 importer = LocalFileSystemImporter(
     file_extension="parquet",